Masking in Adobe Premiere Pro is a great skill that can not only help with creating cinematic

 Click on either of the shapes and the mask will be added to your clip in the Media Viewer.

-You can now amend your masks size and shape within the media viewer until you are happy with the form.
+You can now amend your mask size and shape within the media viewer until you are happy with the form.
 To create the cropping effect, return to the Effects Control panel, and using the Crop percentages, remove the areas of the shot.
-Use the Inverted check box to designate whether the effect is applied to the inside or outside of the mask.
+Use the Inverted checkbox to designate whether the effect is applied to the inside or outside of the mask.